Koh Tao Beaches & Bays

 |

-The history of Koh Tao in 1947, twin brothers, Ta Euam and Ta Oh came to Koh Tao from Koh Samui.
-The first ‘pioneers’, they sailed here in a traditional boat with two masts and handmade sails made of woven palm leaves and cloth.
+The history of Koh Tao in 1947, twin brothers Ta Euam and Ta Oh came to Koh Tao from Koh Samui.
+The first ‘pioneers’ sailed here in a traditional boat with two masts and handmade sails made of woven palm leaves and cloth.
 They brought with them a supply of rice, and on arrival, they cleared some land and used what was left of the demolished prison to build a temporary shelter.
 Later, they brought their families here and settled on the north of Sairee Beach.
-Six years later, others mostly from Koh Phangan arrived here to start a new life.
+Six years later, others, mostly from Koh Phangan, arrived here to start a new life.
 They lived simply and sufficiently by fishing and cultivating the land for coconut plantations, rice paddies and orchards.
-At that time there was an abundance of turtles, so many in fact, that at certain times of the year, the beach became black.
+At that time, turtles were abundant, so many in fact, that the beach became black at certain times of the year.

-Old photos from the collection of an early traveller.
-Horse riding was a common form of transport back in the 1980’s.
-Photo by Annick Syrius.
+Old photos from the collection of an early traveller show horse riding was a common form of transport back in the 1980s.

-Koh Tao beaches and bays are perfect for snorkeling with shallow coral reefs only a short distance from the shore.
-Here is an information of all beaches.
+Koh Tao beaches and bays are perfect for snorkeling and diving, with shallow coral reefs only a short distance from the shore.

-Koh Tao climate is such that it can be visited all year round and there is always somewhere sheltered from inclement weather.
-Here’s a climate guide.
+Koh Tao weather is such that it can be visited all year round, and there is always somewhere sheltered from inclement weather.

 18/3 Moo 3, Koh Tao